-An urgent need exists because existing conditions pose serious and immediate threat to health/welfare of community, the existing conditions are recent or recently became urgent.
-If the activity addresses the serious threat to community welfare following the disaster and the household assisted is above 80% AMI.
+An urgent need exists because existing conditions pose serious and immediate threat to health/welfare of the community and the existing conditions are recent or recently became urgent.
+This objective is also applicable because the activity addresses the serious threat to community welfare following the disaster and the households assisted are above 80% AMI.

-Housing Rehab and Reconstruction:
+Homeowner Rehabilitation and Reconstruction Program:

-Low- and moderate-income benefit
+Low- and moderate-income benefit:

 At a minimum, 70 percent of program funds will meet a low- and moderate-income national objective.
 Households with income higher than 120 percent of AMI will not be eligible for this program.
-Applicants will declare their income on the intake application, the income will be verified by case managers.
-Applicants with incomes greater than 80% and less than 120% will be served under the Urgent Need objective.
+Applicants will declare their income on the intake application, which will be verified by case managers.
+Applicants with incomes greater than 80% and less than 120% can be served under the Urgent Need objective.

-Affordable Multifamily:
+Affordable Multifamily Rental Program:

-National Objective: Low- and moderate-income benefit
+Low- and moderate-income benefit: